Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_Sensors/AI-powered/Grove-vision-ai-v2/Grove-vision-ai-v2.md

 ## Introduction

-The Grove - Vision AI V2 is a thumb-sized AI vision module equipped with the WiseEye2 HX6538 processor, which adopts the Arm Cortex-M55 dual-core architecture.
-It features a standard CSI interface and is compatible with Raspberry Pi cameras.
-It has an onboard digital microphone and an SD card slot.
-It is highly suitable for various embedded AI vision projects.
+It is an MCU-based vision AI module powered by Arm Cortex-M55 & Ethos-U55.
+It supports TensorFlow and PyTorch frameworks and is compatible with Arduino IDE.
 With the SenseCraft AI algorithm platform, trained ML models can be deployed to the sensor without the need for coding.
-It is compatible with the XIAO series and Arduino ecosystems, making it an ideal choice for various object detection applications.
+It features a standard CSI interface, an onboard digital microphone and an SD card slot, making it highly suitable for various embedded AI vision projects.

 <div class="table-center">
 <iframe width="900" height="500" src="https://files.seeedstudio.com/wiki/grove-vision-ai-v2/video.mp4" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>